Sir Charles Gairdner Hospital Emergency Department Redevelopment

 Green Lift closure - March to late 2025

-From March to late 2025, access to the Green Lifts from the ground floor will be temporarily closed while a new access way is established and external walkway canopy constructed.
+Access to the Green Lifts in G Block is temporarily closed while a new access way is established and external walkway canopy constructed.

 Current changes to access are listed below: